FDA approves Regeneron, Sanofi $37,000 per year eczema drug

 Eczema affects an estimated 2 percent of U.S. adults, and as many as 10 percent to 20 percent of children.
 About a third of adults have moderate to severe disease.

-Regeneron shares after rising slightly fell nearly 1 percent to $380.24 following the widely expected approval.
-(Additional reporting By Deena Beasley in Los Angeles and Ben Hirschler in London)
+Regeneron and Sanofi shares were up less than 1 percent each after the widely expected approval announcement.

+Additional reporting By Deena Beasley in Los Angeles and Ben Hirschler in London; Editing by Chizu Nomiyama, Bernard Orr